 - being female

-- being of Asian or African-American heritage
+- being of African American heritage

-- the abuse of drugs and alcohol
+- misusing drugs and alcohol

 Myoclonus types of dyskinesia cause symptoms that are severe enough to be disabling.

-Common types of myoclonus dyskinesia include:
+Common types of myoclonus include:

 - Progressive myoclonic encephalopathy.

-This type is defined by abnormal twisting of the neck and head, usually tipping the head in one direction and rotating the chin the opposite way.
+Also known as cervical dystonia, this type presents with atypical twisting of the neck and head, usually tipping the head in one direction and rotating the chin the opposite way.